Mission: Teen Court’s mission is to use positive peer pressure to encourage at-risk youth to make informed and positive choices.

-- ● Teen Court is for juvenile offenders who have committed a misdemeanor crime for the first time.
-All proceedings are conducted by trained youth volunteers.
+- ● All Teen Court proceedings are conducted by trained youth volunteers.

 - ● Teen Court of Randolph County uses the adult judge model.
 This means all volunteers are youth except the Judge.
 The jury is composed of youth volunteers as well as defendants.